nightcomdev/opnsense/README.md

 Soon more data....

-## More info
+## More info about i226-V firmware upgrade
-For more informations go to repository of BillyCurtis
+For more informations about upgrading i226-V firmware go to repository of BillyCurtis

 https://github.com/BillyCurtis/Intel-I226-V-NVM-Firmware